parth166/reading_interventions/README.md

 - template.txt: Template prompt for the generative AI model.
 - emotional_tones.txt: List of emotional tones for generating context-sensitive pronunciation.

+# Intervention Design Motivation

-# Interventions implemented:
+## Interventions implemented:
 1. intervention by rhyming words: Hearing rhyming words for a given word can help the students understand tail sounds Example: Ping, Sing, Sling etc. (helps in pronunciation)
-2. Stories: Having an engaging story using the given word makes the students retain the words better. (helps in retention and comprehension)
+2. Synthetically create Stories: Having an engaging story using the given word makes the students retain the words better. (helps in retention and comprehension)

-# Intervention Design Motivation

-## Considerations
+## Considerations for interventions
-1. Intervention should be broadly applicable to a lot of words.
-There can be very unique interventions but scalable and simple interventions are the best.
+1. Intervention should be broadly applicable to a lot of words (Generalisable).
+There can be very unique and creative interventions but scalable and simple interventions are the best for a quick MVP.
 2. Dynamic interventions are extremely important as compared to static interventions as they cover numerous cases like:
 	- Context dependent pronunciation (Past tense pronunciation of "read" is "RED" and present tense pronunciation is "REED")
 	- Cultural impact of pronunciation is extremely important (American English has different pronunciations when compared to British English, hence such information should be incorporated while designing interventions).
-3. Intervention object is unique for every student for a given phrase as both the "phrase" and "region" are used.
+3. Intervention object  should be unique for every student.
-4. Student preference is modelled inside the student object but intervention object contains both (story based) and (rhyming based) interventions.
-Hence, each word can be presented in multiple ways to the student (idea: Having more data and not needing it is better than having no data and needing it).
+4. Student preference is modelled inside the student object but intervention object contains both (story based) and (rhyming based) interventions (can be extended to more in the future).
+Hence, each word can be presented in multiple ways to the student (motivation: Having more data and not needing it is better than having no data and needing it).

+## Pipeline Design Approach
+1. Brainstorming different ideas for intervention and discussing drawbacks and strengths for each.
+This includes first identifying levels of intervention (at word level and at student level), followed by research on different components at word level intervention grounded on student and nearby context)
+2. Building an MVP (minimum viable product) by shortlisting easier to implement but effective interventions.
+3. Designing a class structure and making sure there are no redundancies or cyclic dependencies in the pipeline design.
+4. Making additional placeholders in classes to store more data and allow for future interventions.
+5. Trying to use hashed values (at a very surface level) to give a sense of privacy while storing student specific intervention as we are storing complete data ~ can be improved.

 # Future Enhancements